MicrosoftDocs/cloud-adoption-framework/docs/app-dynamics/index.md

 **Example:**

 Movie Tickets Online, a fictitious online movie ticket seller, is working to retire their existing datacenters and move their workloads to Azure.
-Their capacity issues have led to poor Business Transaction performance, and they look forward to the performance optimizations and capacity in Azure.
+Their capacity issues have led to poor business transaction performance, and they look forward to the performance optimizations and capacity in Azure.

 In addition to improving performance, they want to ensure that the business outcomes of improving their sales funnels and growing their revenue will be met.
 As part of their migration, they deployed AppDynamics to their existing on-premises environments to clearly understand their current performance.
 As part of the cloud deployment, Movie Tickets Online can use AppDynamic's native integration with Azure to understand post-migration performance and business outcomes.